nsx31/c-notes/Modern_C/NOTES.md

 ```

 # Pointer
 Pointer is a special variable which stores memory address of another variable.
-If pointer `p` is storing memorty address of variable `i`, we say that `p` is pointing to `i`.
+If a pointer `p` stores the address of a variable `i`, we say that `p` is pointing to `i`.

 ```c
 // example : declartion of pointer variable